A Network-Based Measure of Cosponsorship Influence on Bill Passing in the United States House of Representatives: Cosponsorship History and Relevance of Cosponsorship to Legislator Influence

-Making decisions on which bills to cosponsor is a complex and nuanced process, and a Congress member may cosponsor a bill for a variety of reasons~\cite{koger2003position}.
-For example, they can support a bill because they believe that it is genuinely beneficial, because it appeases their constituents and may thus benefit their chances of reelection, or because it helps it helps them curry favor with other legislators.
-In the 111th--115th Congresses (i.e., between January 2009 and January 2019), which is the data that we study (see Section \ref{sec3}), the maximum percent of all proposed bills that were sponsored by an individual Congress member in a single Congress was 12.15\% in the House of Representatives and 13.67\% in the Senate.
 Because support from other people is important in Congress, it seems likely that legislator decision-making is affected by a desire to make or maintain personal relationships, which may provide social capital for the future.
 Accordingly, a Congress member may be more likely to cosponsor a bill with an individual with whom they have a successful relationship through bill passage \cite{bratton2011networks}.
 Therefore, repeated bill cosponsorship between two or more Congress members may give evidence of legislative alliances, with patterns of supporting each other’s legislation \cite{BRANDENBERGER2018238}.
-Such \emph{quid pro quo} is sometimes called ``logrolling" in legislative and other organizational contexts \cite{smith1996}.
+Such \emph{quid pro quo} is sometimes called `logrolling' in legislative and other organizational contexts \cite{smith1996}.
 There is empirical evidence for such support patterns, with the structure of some social networks in Congress resembling the network structure in the mutual licking of cows \cite{faust2002comparing}.
 Legislator influence can also arise through homophily~\cite{NEAL202297}.
-For example, collaborations within a party occur not only from mere party loyalty (and the ensuing promotion of a party's agenda and ``brand name") but also from ideological similarities \cite{jenkins2008}.
+For example, collaborations within a party occur not only from mere party loyalty (and the ensuing promotion of a party's agenda and `brand name') but also from ideological similarities \cite{jenkins2008}.
 Some legislators also cosponsor bills across party lines (especially for Senators, where it is helpful to advance career goals \cite{rippere2016}), even amidst growing partisanship in Congress~\cite{andris2015}.
 Drawing from these ideas, we argue that the passage of a large percentage of bills that a Congress member supports (as demonstrated through cosponsorship) may be an indication that that Congress member is influential.